rcl-coding/tutorial-staticwebsite/lessons/lesson3.md

 </html>
 ```

-In the section, add the following code to create a description for the pet :
+In the section, add the following code to create a 'pet component' :

 ```html
 <!doctype html>